-- Freshmen are responsible for a minimum of 15 hours. - Sophomores for 10 hours. - Juniors for 15 hours, and seniors for 10 hours of service. - These hours are to be completed by the due date.
+- " Freshmen are responsible for a minimum of 15 hours. - " Sophomores are responsible for a minimum of 10 hours. - " Juniors are responsible for a minimum of 15 hours. - Seniors are responsible for a minimum of 10 hours.

-- Students who have not completed their hours will not be allowed to return to Saint Francis or graduate. - Students may complete service hours during the summer prior to their academic year (e.g. a sophomore may complete service hours in the summer before beginning his/her junior year).
+- These hours are to be completed by the due date. - Students who have not completed their hours will not be allowed to return to Saint Francis or graduate. - Students may complete service hours during the summer prior to their academic vear (e.g. a sophomore may complete service hours in the summer before beginning his/her junior year).